FirstLink Care and Support Program

 - Handwritten caring letter(s), which lists helpline numbers

-- Ongoing follow-up calls as the participant requests or as need determines
+- Ongoing follow-up calls as requested or as need determines

 Call Specialists provide the following services through these phone calls: